 Effective incentives require you to tap into a few psychological drives, one of those being gratification.
 Psychological studies have proven that incentives offered immediately are more likely to reinforce behaviors—hence the term “instant gratification.”
 This is Incentive Solutions’ technique for delivering rewards instantaneously:

-- Multichannel communications allow incentive program participants to receive relevant program messages through email, texts, or website updates.
+Incentive program participants receive relevant program messages through email, texts, or website updates.
 This way, they always know the details of the sales promotions they qualify for.

 With this incentive technology in place to make the claims submission and validation process immediate, there’s no delay between action and reward.